WolfOfTheNorth/diamondclover/pages/Machine Learning/Regression/MultiLinearRegression.md

 1. Select the significance level to enter the model.
 (SL = 0.05)
 2. Fit the simple regression models $$y ~ x_{_n}$$ .
 Select the one with the lowest P - Value.
-  - So we take the dependent variable and we create a regression model with EVERY single independent variable that we have.
+  - So, we take the dependent variable and we create a regression model with EVERY single independent variable that we have.
 Then select out of all models the one with the lowest P - Value for the independent variables.
-3. Keep selected variable and fit all possible models with one extra predictor added to the ones you already have. (basically we started by adding a single variable in step 2 and we're adding variables to our model).
+3. Keep selected variable and fit all possible models with one extra predictor added to the ones you already have. (basically, we started by adding a single variable in step 2 and we're adding variables to our model).
 4. Consider the predictor with the lowest P-value.
 If P < SL --> Step 3.
 ELse fo to FIN **FIN** Model Completed